 Buying a House to Get a Slab of Granite

 Superficial reasons to buy may be compelling, but the smart buyer will look beyond giddy emotions to make more realistic, level-headed decisions.
 There is nothing wrong with buying the cute front door, in other words, as long as it opens into a home that meets the rest of a buyer’s carefully articulated criteria.
 The bottom line valuation of any property should also be based on fresh market data, a keen buyer-ordered inspection, and an objective professional appraisal.
 The goal is to ensure that the home is both cosmetically attractive and structurally and mechanically sound and free of defects.
-Think about getting something practical like a nice pavement done by brick pavers.
+Think about getting something practical like a custom driveway paver install done by brick pavers.
 Asphalt paving contractors could also add curb appeal and would increase the value of your home overall.

 Picking the Wrong Realtor

 Perhaps the biggest pitfall is shopping for homes without first shopping for the best possible real estate agent.
 The majority of buyers wind up making the biggest financial decision of their lives – the purchase of a home – without giving much thought to how they shop for the Realtor who will guide them through the process.
 Most people enlist the services of an agent by calling the phone number posted on the “for sale” sale in front of a home that they find interesting.
 Whoever answers the call instantly becomes their Realtor.
 But most LGBT consumers would never hire a financial consultant, building contractor, attorney, or even a house sitter or professional home cleaning service by just responding to the first ad and phone number they see.
 They would instead first perform some basic due diligence, conduct a few interviews, and then try to make an informed selection.